Dworcowa Street: Albin Cohnfeld tenement, at 77

-The Cohnfeld family, Gustav, Albin then their heirs, owned the plot at Bahnhoffstraße 32 even before the erection of the present edifice, and kept it until the mid-1910s.
+The Cohnfeld family, Gustav, Albin then their heirs, owned the plot at Bahnhofstraße 32 even before the erection of the present edifice, and kept it until the mid-1910s.

 The facade, newly refurbished in 2020, has a rich Eclectic ornamentation.
 One can quote, among others, a highly adorned wrought iron balcony and bay window ensemble with sculpted atlants, elaborated ornaments, and a cartouche containing the initials CA for Albin Cohnfeld, commissioner of the building.
 The entire facade, topped by a table corbel, possess on second and third floors a very rich decoration, with delicate flower and vegetal motifs, in pediments or around the openings.
 Above the bay window stands an onion dome steeple.